Sanctions, higher costs considered under California drought plan

-SACRAMENTO, Calif.
-(Reuters) - California may require communities to pay for water according to how much they use and impose sanctions on those who do not conserve, in the state’s first-ever mandatory cutbacks in urban water use because of ongoing drought, regulators said Tuesday.
+SACRAMENTO, Calif., April 7 (Reuters) - California may require communities that use more water to pay higher rates, and issue sanctions against those who do not conserve, in the state’s first-ever mandatory cutbacks in urban water use amid ongoing drought, regulators said Tuesday.

-The tactics and issues under consideration for a still- developing conservation plan were distributed at a meeting of the State Water Resources Board on Tuesday, just days after Governor Jerry Brown ordered mandatory 25 percent cutbacks in urban water use as the state’s devastating drought enters its fourth year.
+The tactics and issues under consideration for a still-developing conservation plan were distributed at a meeting of the State Water Resources Board on Tuesday, just days after Democratic Governor Jerry Brown ordered mandatory cutbacks in urban water use of 25 percent as the state’s devastating drought enters its fourth year.

-Ironically, the board met as rain fell outside and as snow dropped onto Sierra Nevada mountain peaks that were bare and dry when Brown made his announcement on Thursday.
+Ironically, the Board discussed the report on conservation measures at its meeting in Sacramento as it rained outside, and as snow fell on Sierra Nevada mountain peaks that were bare and dry when Brown made his announcement on Thursday.

-Figures released as the discussion began, in Sacramento, showed that water use among Californians dropped 2.8 percent in February from the same month in 2014, a sharp slowdown from year-on-year decreases of 22 percent in December and 8 percent in January.
+Figures released as the discussion began showed that conservation among Californians dropped to just 2.8 percent in February, perhaps because a series of rainstorms led people to believe - wrongly - that the state’s drought had eased.

-Officials said the small drop in water use was of concern, but not unexpected, since February is typically a month when little water is used because of winter rains.
-More important, said water board chair Felicia Marcus, is to make sure conservation increases during the dry summer months.

 The broad-brush outline presented on Tuesday indicated that regulators would consider requiring tiered billing based on the amount of water that people use, something already in effect in many cities, including Los Angeles.
-Tiered billing could also affect local utilities, which would pay more for water if they cannot get their customers to conserve beyond a specific target set by the state.
+Tiered billing could also affect local utilities, who would pay more for water if they can’t get their customers to conserve beyond a specific target set by the state.

 Also under consideration would be an enforcement mechanism to sanction utilities if they cannot persuade their customers to conserve, and a requirement that they report usage data to the state.